38/adam/README.md

 You can use ADB to test the analyzer if you compile adam with ADB package.

-Dalvik Disassembly Tool
+Dalvik Disassemble Tool
 ---
-ADAM takes the output of [dex2sex](https://github.com/38/dex2sex) which produces S-Expression represented dalvik disassmebly code.
+ADAM takes the output of [dex2sex](https://github.com/38/dex2sex) which produces S-Expression represention of dalvik disassmebly code.

 You can get a compiled binary from [here](http://www.cs.utah.edu/~haohou/adam/dex2sex.tar.gz).